As New York expands its vaccine distribution network, the first center for mass inoculations in Queens opened to the public on Sunday.

 City Health Department officials could not say immediately how many people were administered the first dose of the Moderna-produced vaccine Sunday at the new mass site.

-Until then, the distribution of the Covid-19 vaccine had been limited to hospitals, nursing homes and a few select community centers.
-The people eligible to get a jab of the new vaccine had been strictly limited to frontline healthcare workers and those who live in residences for the elderly.
+Until now, the distribution of the Covid-19 vaccine has been limited to hospitals, nursing homes and a few select community centers.
+The people eligible to get a jab of the new vaccine has been strictly limited to frontline healthcare workers and those who live in residences for the elderly.

-Under pressure from Mayor de Blasio and health officials, Gov. Cuomo said Friday that teachers, cops, firefighters and those over 75 years of age would be eligible to receive their first doses of the vaccine, starting Monday, Jan.
-11. The age was later altered to 65 [see separate story in most editions or at qchron.com].
+Under pressure from Mayor de Blasio and health officials, Gov. Cuomo said Friday that teachers, cops, firefighters and those over the 75 years of age would be eligible to receive their first doses of the vaccine, starting Monday, Jan.
+11.

 The high school on Parsons Boulevard was one of three vaccine sites that opened Sunday with the capacity to distribute up to 7,000 doses a day.
 The other two were in the Bronx and Brooklyn, said a spokesman for the city Department of Health.

 A yet-to-be-determined number of city-operated centers in Queens are expected to open in the next few months to accommodate more people, the spokesperson said.
 “But this is the first,” she said.

 The first person on line Sunday morning was Cynthia Bennett, a school nurse at IS 77 in Ridgewood and head of the nurses’ chapter of the United Federation of Teachers.

 “I was a little nervous, I’ll admit,” she said afterward.
 “But it was easy peasy.”